matrix-org/synapse/README.rst

         --generate-config \
         --report-stats=[yes|no]

-... substituting an appropriate value for ``--server-name``.
-The server name determines the "domain" part of user-ids for users on your server: these will all be of the format ``@user:my.domain.name``.
+The server name determines the "domain" part of user-ids for users on your server using the format ``@user:my.domain.name``.
 It also determines how other matrix servers will reach yours for `Federation`_.
 For a test configuration, set this to the hostname of your server.
-For a more production-ready setup, you will probably want to specify your domain (``example.com``) rather than a matrix-specific hostname here (in the same way that your email address is probably ``user@example.com`` rather than ``user@email.example.com``) - but doing so may require more advanced setup - see `Setting up Federation`_.
+For a more production-ready setup, you will probably want to specify your domain (``example.com``) rather than a matrix-specific hostname here (similar to the format of email address ``user@example.com`` instead of ``user@email.example.com``) - but doing so may require more advanced setup - see `Setting up Federation`_.
 Beware that the server name cannot be changed later.

-This command will generate you a config file that you can then customise, but it will also generate a set of keys for you.
-These keys will allow your Home Server to identify itself to other Home Servers, so don't lose or delete them.
+The above command will generate you a config file that you can then customize, and a set of keys for you.
+These keys will allow your Home Server to identify itself to other Home Servers.
+DON'T LOSE or DELETE THE KEYS.
 It would be wise to back them up somewhere safe.
-(If, for whatever reason, you do need to change your Home Server's keys, you may find that other Home Servers have the old key cached.
-If you update the signing key, you should change the name of the key in the ``<server name>.signing.key`` file (the second word) to something different.
+(If for whatever reason, you do need to change the keys of your Home Server, you may find that other Home Servers have the old key cached.
+If you update the signing key, you should change the name of the key in the ``<server name>.signing.key`` file (the second word) to a different one.
 See `the spec`__ for more information on key management.)

 .. __: `key_management`_